Batterers’ Intervention Programs

 As part of our mission to eliminate domestic violence, we work to proactively address the issue where it starts – with those who choose to abuse.
 We do not condone violence, but we do recognize that there are various motivations pushing individuals to that choice.
 And we recognize that choosing to address those motivations and put the effort into creating a more respectful relationship is a service that needs to be provided.
 With victim safety as a primary priority, ICADV oversees Batterers’ Intervention Programs (BIPs) throughout the state, to provide individuals who use violence with the opportunity and skills to change the behavior, beliefs, and attitudes that support their use of violence against intimate partners.

-Please note: For the health and safety of participants and staff, programs are currently in the process of strategically updating service delivery to comply with the CDC’s social distancing guidelines related to COVID-19.
+For the health and safety of survivors and staff, programs have updated service delivery to comply with the CDC’s social distancing guidelines related to COVID-19.

 The ways in which these programs provide services may change temporarily, but please rest assured we are all working to serve as many individuals as possible.

 Please call the program in your community directly or check their website for the most up-to-date information.

 The above programs are certified, accredited member programs of ICADV.

 To learn more about becoming a member of ICADV, click here.

 If you are unsure if your behavior is abuse, Love Is Respect has a practical, confidential, non-judgemental tool to help you explore your behavior towards your partner.

 Batterers’ Intervention Programs are education-based programs that make victim safety its primary priority, hold offenders accountable, and promote a coordinated community response to domestic violence.
 Certified BIPs work closely with community courts, corrections, and child welfare, and are required to collaborate with service providers to ensure survivors receive supportive services.
 BIP groups meet on a weekly basis for 26-40 weeks, depending on the program.